outworldly/PMC/Impact.md

 - These factors include the competition for control over Angola's valuable natural resources, such as diamonds and oil.
 - The availability of resources allowed the Angolan government to hire and sustain the services of private military companies like Executive Outcomes.

-Overall, Executive Outcomes played a crucial role in the Angolan Civil War, assisting the government forces in achieving significant victories and ultimately contributing to the signing of a peace agreement.
-Despite their small numbers, their involvement had a significant

 # Private Military Companies (PMCs) and the Cold War

 Private Military Companies (PMCs) emerged as a result of the Cold War and the reduction in the size of armed forces in the West and former Warsaw Pact countries.
 This created a pool of professional soldiers seeking employment opportunities.
 While it is difficult to determine the exact significance of this factor, it is evident that ex-servicemen from Central Europe and Ukraine have been operating as mercenaries in Africa.

-## Factors contributing to the growth of PMCs in South Africa

-- Common language, training, and combat experience among PMC members
-- African-based PMCs had valuable local knowledge, especially in Angola
-- Concerns about the long-term sustainability of PMCs due to financial limitations
-- Assembling a force quickly from diverse elements may result in lower effectiveness
-- The growth of PMCs may be influenced by unique events such as the end of the Cold War and the change of regime in South Africa

-It is important to note that these are just the student's notes and may not cover all aspects of the topic.
-Further research and study are recommended for a comprehensive understanding of PMCs in South Africa.

 # Outsourcing Defense Functions
 - The British Government has been outsourcing certain defense functions for a number of years.